Mathews, Louisiana: Government and infrastructure

 The Lafourche Parish Mathews Government Complex is in Mathews.

 The U.S. Postal Service operates the Mathews Post Office in Mathews.

 Education

 Mathews is within the Lafourche Parish School District.

 Residents east of Highway 308, south of 4839 Highway 308 (Matthews Baptist Church) and residents west of Highway 1, south of 4901 Highway 1 are zoned to Lockport Lower Elementary School, Lockport Upper Elementary School, and Lockport Middle School in Lockport.
 Other residents are zoned to Raceland Lower Elementary School, Raceland Upper Elementary School, and Raceland Middle School in Raceland.
 Central Lafourche High School is in the town.

 Lafourche Parish is in the service area of Fletcher Technical Community College.
+Additionally, a Delgado Community College document stated that Lafourche Parish was in the college's service area.